 ABOUT BELGIAN SHEPHERD DOGS / CLUB LINKS

 The Belgian Shepherd Dog comes in four recognized varieties: the Malinois, the Laekenois, the Groenendael (or Belgian Sheepdog), and the Tervuren.
 The American Kennel Club (AKC), the registry with which most people are familiar), recognizes three of the four varieties but considers them three separate breeds.
 In other words, to the AKC a Belgian Malinois is as different from a Belgian Tervuren as a Chihuahua is from a Golden Retriever.
 The Belgian clubs that are members of the AKC are the American Belgian Malinois Club (ABMC), the Belgian Sheepdog Club of America (BSCA), and the American Belgian Tervuren Club (ABTC).
-The American Belgian Laekenois Association (ABLA), is seeking AKC recognition, and Laekens are currently eligible to compete in AKC performance events.
-Note: The Laekenois joined the AKC Miscellaneous class effective July 1, 2011.
+Through the diligent work of the dedicated group of the American Belgian Laekenois Association (ABLA), the Belgian Laekenois joined the AKC Herding Group on July 1, 2020.

 The United Kennel Club (UKC), based in Michigan, follows the one-breed, four-variety standard of the United Belgian Shepherd Dog Association (UBSDA).
 Here is just a snippet from the UKC website: